cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-event-app/create-an-event.md

 }
 ```

-## Create a Post
+## Create an Event

-To create a post means to [Register a Essence](/guides/mutation/register-essence).
-The process for it does require a couple of extra steps compared to Subscribe, but those steps are only related to the data associated to the Essence NFT:
+To create an event means to [Register a Essence](/guides/mutation/register-essence) and the process for it does require the following steps:

 1. Construct the metadata object for the Essence NFT;
 2. Upload the metadata to IPFS to get the hash;